 While some job seekers might see this as an excuse to cut corners, a smart candidate knows the cover letter is a golden opportunity to stand out and convince an employer you’ve got what it takes.
 Unless a job application specifically asks you NOT to write a cover letter, writing a great one can only improve your chances of landing the position.

-Best format for a project manager cover letter example
+Sections of a project manager cover letter

 A solid project has clear organization – the same goes for your project management cover letter.
 Your application letter should be concise, while still containing all the necessary elements to make a great first impression and convey your most convincing experiences.